buildit/org-design/Recruitment/Experience/Delivery/Experience_Level_3.md

 * Experience in such digital transformation, and proven experience in negotiating with CXO level players to influence business organisation to prioritise agility over utilisation.

-* Experience in managing teams of teams, and setting up communities of excellence to allow for contiunous improvement in technical specialities
+* Experience in managing teams of teams, and setting up communities of excellence to allow for continuous improvement in technical specialities

 * Proven track record of successfully delivering large programs of work, whilst maintaining a strong relationship with all parties.